ingrammicro-xvantage/xi-sdk-go/docs/PriceAndAvailabilityRequestProductsInner.md

 HasAdditionalAttributes returns a boolean if a field has been set.

+### SetAdditionalAttributesNil

+`func (o *PriceAndAvailabilityRequestProductsInner) SetAdditionalAttributesNil(b bool)`

+ SetAdditionalAttributesNil sets the value for AdditionalAttributes to be an explicit nil

+### UnsetAdditionalAttributes
+`func (o *PriceAndAvailabilityRequestProductsInner) UnsetAdditionalAttributes()`

+UnsetAdditionalAttributes ensures that no value is present for AdditionalAttributes, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)